- OIT Home

 After extensive research on technology "best practices" and "standards" among our peer institutions, Central's Office of Information Technology determined that changing passwords every 90-days was the best solution for the campus community, at this time, to meet FERPA recommendations.
 As technology advances and new information becomes available, we will review and adjust our policy, as needed, to best ensure the protection of your information.

-We understand this is a big change, and it will take some time for the campus community to adjust to the new policy.
-As such, we have implemented an online Self-Service Password Reset Tool.
-This will eliminate the need for Help Desk involvement when resetting passwords.
-This allows the control to be placed in your hands and no longer will your default password be information that can easily be gathered from public Facebook information.
+For your convenience we have implemented an online Self-Service Password Reset Tool.
+This will eliminate the need for Service Desk involvement when resetting passwords.
+This allows the control of your password to be placed in your hands.
+Your default password will no longer be crafted by information that can easily be gathered from public Facebook information.

-For more information about standards, recommendations and other issues related to changing online passwords, see the links below:
+For more information about standards, recommendations and other issues related to changing online passwords, please visit the Cyber Security passwords page.